2011Canada/project-1-kelvintrinh174/README.md

 ## Project Description

-An expense Reimbursement System that allows employees to create new reimbursement requests and finance managers can review, approve or reject them.
+An Expense Reimbursement System that allows employees to create new reimbursement requests and finance managers can review, approve or reject them.

 ## Technologies Used